-- During the initial 90 days: Exchange the defective portion of your digital satellite receiver with a new or, at our option, refurbished unit. - After the 90 days and within one year: Exchange the defective portion of your digital satellite receiver with a new or, at our option, refurbished unit.
-We will charge you a flat exchange cost to replace a defective receiver.
+- During the initial 90 days: Exchange the defective portion of your DIRECTV System with a new or (at our option) refurbished unit. - After the 90 days and within one year: Exchange the defective portion of your DIRECTV System with a new or (at our option) refurbished unit.
+We will charge you a flat exchange cost to replace a defective digital satellite receiver.
 This charge covers the labor cost for its repair.